redstone99/hass-alert2/README.md

 ### Event alerts

 Event alerts may be triggered either by an explicit `trigger` option in the config, or by a service call to `alert2.report`.
-An event alert can also specify a `condition` template.
+An event alert can also specify a `condition` as a template or entity name.
 The alert fires if it is triggered AND the condition evaluates to true.

 ### Common alert features